cjwit/banjo_build/banjo_build.md

 ### Roughing out the laminations

-Most rims are around a half inch thick and round, not octogons.
+Most rims are around a half inch thick and round, not octagons.
 It's time to get a rough cut of each lamination so that they are easier to glue together and sand evenly.

 Before you can cut, you have to mark.
 There are plenty of ways to do this, but I found it easiest to simply make a guide out of cardboard (Amazon boxes).
-Use a compas to cut a circle with your outer diamter and another with the inner diameter.
+Use a compass to cut a circle with your outer diameter and another with the inner diameter.
 Leave some give, so plan on a 3/4" rim for now.
 You'll slowly work it down to size after they're glued together.
 The last thing you want is a dip in one lamination.

 The two here are 10 1/2" and 8 3/4", leaving 1 3/4".
-Remember that this devides in half (there are two widths of rim within the diameter), so they make a 7/8" rim.
+Remember that this divides in half (there are two widths of rim within the diameter), so they make a 7/8" rim.
 It's pretty easy to get this down using power sanders, but not so much by hand, so you'll have to balance the reward of starting closer to the target thickness against the risk of ending up things not lining up quite right.
 Remember, too, that you'll be gluing a skin on, so it doesn't need to align with a standard size measurement.

 <a href="images/rim_guides.jpg">
     <img src="images/rim_guides_sm.jpg" class="img-responsive" alt="My rim guides">